WebAssembly/spec/proposals/Level-1.md

 An `exception` is an internal construct in WebAssembly that is maintained by the host.
 WebAssembly exceptions (as opposed to host exceptions) are defined by a new `exception section` of a WebAssembly module.
-The exception section is a list of exception types, from which exceptions can be created.
+The exception section is a list of exception definitions, from which exceptions can be created.

+Each exception definition describe the structure of corresponding exception values that can be generated from it.
+Exception definitions may also appear in the import section of a module.

-Each exception type has a `type signature`.
-The type signature defines the list of values associated with the exception.
+Each exception definition has a `type signature`.
+The type signature defines the list of values associated with corresponding thrown exception values.

-Within the module, exception types are identified by an index into the [exception index space](#exception-index-space).
-This static index refers to the corresponding runtime index that uniquely identifies the exception type, and is called the `exception tag`.
-The `tagged exception type` is the corresponding exception type refered to by the exception tag.
+Within the module, exception definitions are identified by an index into the [exception index space](#exception-index-space).
+This static index refers to the corresponding runtime tag that uniquely identifies exception values created using the exception definition, and is called the `exception tag`.

+Each exception definition within a module (i.e. in the exception and import section) are associated with unique exception tags.

-Exception types can be imported and exported by adding the appropriate entries to the import and export sections of the module.
-All imported/exported exception types must be named to reconcile exception tags between modules.
+Exception tags can also be exported by adding the appropriate descriptors in the export section of the module.
+All imported/exported indices must be named to reconcile the corresponding exception tag referenced by exception indices between modules.

 Exception indices are used by:

-1. The `throw` instruction which creates a WebAssembly instance of the corresponding tagged exception type, and then throws it.
+1. The `throw` instruction which creates a WebAssembly exception value with the corresponding exception tag, and then throws it.

-2. The `if_except` instruction that queries an exception to see if it is an instance of the corresponding tagged exception class, and if true it pushes the corresponding values of the exception onto the stack.
+2. The `if_except` instruction that queries an exception value to see if the exception tag corresponding to the module's exception index.
+If true it pushes the corresponding values of the exception onto the stack.

 ### The exception reference data type

 Data types are extended to have a new `except_ref` type.
-The representation of an exception type is left to the host VM.
+The representation of an exception value is left to the host VM.

 ### Try and catch blocks